[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1537: Spanish Conquistadors searching for "legendary El Dorado" reach Columbia and loot the burial places of Indian priests and chiefs, also ransacking gilt-lined temples and palaces.
 This is in the Great Lakes region of Columbia, location of the ancient Sinu sanctuaries.
 Today (March 2001), a tomb-looting indigenous tribe continue the looting, the Guaqueros, their chief named Jaunito.
 These looters either sell artefacts, or if no buyer can be found, melt them down.
 There is a legal artefact-manager in the country, the Gold Museum in Bogota - which evidently cannot stamp out looting.
 (From an article by Francois Guenet in The Australian Magazine, 3-4 March, 2001).

-orders from Cortes, after going to Mexico from Peru, on returning
+Cortes, after going to Mexico from Peru, on returning home decides

-home decides to turn his ship into the Pacific.
-Arises an obscure
+to turn his ship into the Pacific.
+Arises an obscure story, that

-story, that his ship ran short of water and provisions, was blocked
+his ship ran short of water and provisions, was blocked by strong

-by strong northeasterly winds, his crew mutinied, killed Grijalva,
+northeasterly winds, his crew mutinied, killed Grijalva, and headed

-and headed for the Moluccas.
-They were shipwrecked off New Guinea and
+for the Moluccas.
+They were shipwrecked off New Guinea and probably

 Portuguese.